 Defending a Racing Charge

 When facing an unauthorized speed contest charge, many people turn to experienced criminal defense attorneys for assistance.
-Legal professionals like our lawyers at Foley Griffin, LLP understand both important legal precedents and the tactics that lead to favorable outcomes.
+Legal professionals like our lawyers at Foley Griffin understand both important legal precedents and the tactics that lead to favorable outcomes.

 Under Mic Property & Casualty Corp. v.
 Avila, for instance, cars speeding down the road next to one another do not necessarily constitute a race, and under People v.
 Grund, a race must be planned by its competitors.